yokenzan/progressbar-timekeeper/docs/specification.md

 - **Timer State**: The timer's countdown must continue uninterrupted during the position change process.
 - **Trigger**: A "Change Position" button shall be added to the hover control panel.
 - **Process**:
-    - Clicking the "Change Position" button shall enter a "position selection mode."
+    - Clicking the "Move" button shall enter a "position selection mode."
-    - In this mode, icons representing the four possible positions (`Top Edge`, `Bottom Edge`, `Left Edge`, `Right Edge`) shall be displayed.
+    - In this mode, a popup interface with directional arrow buttons representing the four possible positions shall be displayed:
+        - **↑** for `Top Edge`
+        - **↓** for `Bottom Edge`
+        - **←** for `Left Edge`
+        - **→** for `Right Edge`
+        - **×** for cancellation
+    - The current position button shall be hidden to prevent redundant selection.
-    - Clicking one of these icons shall immediately move the timer bar to the selected position and exit the selection mode.
+    - Clicking one of these directional buttons shall immediately move the timer bar to the selected position and exit the selection mode.
 - **Cancellation**: The position selection mode can be cancelled by one of the following actions, which will hide the position icons:
-    - Pressing the `Esc` key.
-    - Clicking the "Change Position" button again.
+    - Clicking the cancel button (×) in the position selection interface.
     - Clicking anywhere on the screen outside of the position selection icons.
 - **Persistence**: The newly selected position shall be saved as the default for subsequent application launches.